dishantroland2025/Underwater-GAN-Analysis/README.md

-# Underwater GAN Analysis

-## Overview
+Overview

-This repository contains the official implementation accompanying the manuscript:
+This repository provides the official implementation and experimental code accompanying the manuscript:

-**“Comparative Analysis of GAN Architectures for Enhanced Underwater Image Quality and Efficiency”**
+“Comparative Analysis of GAN Architectures for Enhanced Underwater Image Quality and Efficiency” Submitted to The Visual Computer (Springer Nature)

-The work presents a comparative study of two GAN-based underwater image enhancement methods:
+The goal of this work is to conduct a systematic and reproducible comparison of two representative GAN-based underwater image enhancement models:
-- **Sea-Pix-GAN**
-- **MuLA-GAN**

----

-## Models Implemented
-- **Sea-Pix-GAN**
-  Wide U-Net–based architecture with high-weight L1 loss.
-- **MuLA-GAN**
-  Narrow attention-based U-Net architecture with VGG perceptual loss.

-Both models are implemented and evaluated under identical experimental conditions.

----

-## Datasets
-The following publicly available datasets are used in this study:
-- **LSUI**
-- **UIEB**
-- **UFO-120**
-- **GoPro**

-Due to licensing constraints, datasets are **not redistributed** here.
-Instructions and links for downloading and organizing the datasets are provided in:
+Sea-Pix-GAN – a wide U-Net–based architecture emphasizing structural fidelity

+MuLA-GAN – a lightweight attention-driven architecture optimized for efficiency

+Underwater images suffer from severe degradation due to light absorption, wavelength-dependent attenuation, and scattering.
+These effects reduce contrast, distort color balance, and obscure structural details, negatively impacting downstream tasks such as marine monitoring and autonomous navigation.

+This repository enables researchers to reproduce all reported experiments, evaluate quantitative metrics, and inspect qualitative results across multiple benchmark datasets.